-After completing the Intake appointment, the EW instructs the client to watch the Orientation video presentation.
+After completing the Initial Intake interview, the EW instructs the client to watch the Orientation video presentation.
 After watching the presentation, the client completes the DocuSign process as a verification that he completed Orientation accordingly.

 Orientation video presentation in the following languages: English, Spanish, Chinese, Russian, Tagalog and Vietnamese are posted on the HSA Intranet under CAAP homepage/Program Topics.